 Q: Why did Caterpillar adopt lean product and process development, and what were the benefits of LPPD to a global company like Caterpillar?

-Steve: We started adopting lean principles in our factories probably 30 years ago.
+Steve: We started adopting lean principles in our factories about 30 years ago.
 So, we’ve been employing those techniques, from a factory perspective, for some time.
-In the mid-2000s, we were faced with some significant emission regulations that impacted all of our products.
+Then, in the mid-2000s, we faced some significant emission regulations that impacted all of our products.
 And that meant that we had to redesign all our equipment.

-Q: I was going to ask after you started lean product and process development, how did you sustain and spread it?
+Q: After you started lean product and process development, how did you sustain and spread it?
 Any tips there?

 Steve: You can’t force it on folks, and it’s always easier to fall back into old ways of doing things if people don’t see the benefits immediately.
-We’ve got a small core group — our lean office that’s responsible for product development as well as lean applications.
+We have a small core group, our lean office, that’s responsible for product development and lean applications.
 They’re [available] on a pull basis.
 So the groups that want to do value-stream mapping, for example, or need assistance, pull on them on an as-needed basis.
-They come and move the team along and it’s been quite effective that way.
+They come and move the team along, and it’s been quite effective.

-Q: You were the chief engineer for the excavator portfolio from 2012-2017, and now you have chief engineers reporting to you.
-What’s your advice to other executives who are leading teams of chief engineers?
+Q: You were the chief engineer for the excavator portfolio from 2012 to 2017, and now you have chief engineers reporting to you.
+What’s your advice to other executives who lead teams of chief engineers

-Steve: At Caterpillar, the chief engineer really is the top technical person on a particular product.
+At Caterpillar, the chief engineer is the top technical person on a particular product.
 And, in the Earthmoving Division, we’ve got the paving products — bulldozers, motor graders, medium wheel loaders, and a wheel loader business that we run out of China.
-Those machines are the heart of the Caterpillar business.
-It really grew the business up over the years.
+Those machines are the heart of the Caterpillar business, growing it over the years.
 So, these chief engineers have been through a lot.
-And there’s not a lot of lessons that a leader’s going to come in and teach these folks about how to do product development, so there are a few things that I’d recommend.
+And there’s not a lot of lessons that a leader’s going to come in and teach these folks about how to do product development, but there are a few things that I’d recommend.

 One is to listen to them.
 They know their products, they know what needs to be done on a product, and they know when the new content of a program is too much or not enough.
 They know where they can push and where the risks are.

 And then, finally, I’d say you have to appreciate them.
-They’re the workhorses of the organization; they come to work every day and they do their jobs every day, day in and day out.
+They’re the workhorses of the organization; they come to work every day, and they do their jobs every day, day in and day out.
 And sometimes we forget to tell them how much they mean to the company.
-So, just showing your appreciation for how much value they add is really, I think, really an important key.
+So, just showing your appreciation for how much value they add is, I think, really an important key.

 Q: That’s great advice.
 Final question: You were based in Japan as head of the company’s hydraulic excavator design center, a global team with offices in China, Germany, and the U.S. How do you introduce lean development concepts to such an international group?
 What are the special challenges of an executive leading a team like that?

-Steve: During my time with the excavation division, it was a unique period.
+Steve: My time with the excavation division was a unique period.
 We hadn’t developed a new platform for our excavators in over 25 years.
 And it was during my time there that we moved into a new product development program called Next Gen Excavator.
 And that afforded us the opportunity to employ modularity and commonality as we drove from multiple platforms to a single global platform.
-So, it really focused on simplifying our business.
-That really united the teams for a common goal, common purpose, a reason for what we were doing.
-And that helped us really focus on simplifying the business.
+So, it really focused us on simplifying our business and united the teams for a common goal — a common purpose — and a reason for what we were doing.
+And that helped us focus on simplifying the business.